 - Drizzle or dip the cookies with melted chocolate and add sprinkles to customize them for parties.

-No, you can roll and bake the dough as soon as you make it.
+No, the dough does not need to be chilled.
+You can roll and bake the dough as soon as you make it.

-No. Real berries will add too much moisture to the dough, and the cookies will not bake right.
+No. Real berries will add too much moisture to the sugar cookie dough, and the cookies will not bake right.

-Buy bags of freeze dried strawberries at the store and then crush them in a food processor until you get fine powder.
+To make strawberry powder, you will need to buy bags of freeze dried strawberries at the store.
+Then crush them in a food processor until you get fine powder.

 Other Strawberry Recipes